DylanBateman/GEC_MarioBros/README.md

 ## Project Thinking
 I followed the tutorials provided in order to complete the first level of the mario bros game to match the criteria set in the assignment brief.
-I then used my knowledge and the code written for level 1 to create a second more challenging level for the player.
+I then used my knowledge and the code written for level one to create a second more challenging level.

 ## Key Learnings